Discrete snakes with globally centered displacements: Random finite-dimensional distributions

-Uniform integrability then follows by the generalised Scheffé lemma, see \cite[Theorem 5.12]{kallenberg}. \end{proof} Lemma \ref{lem:conv_measure_change_basic} implies that if the offspring distribution has finite variance then, on a timescale of $\sqrt{n}$ in the bijective construction $B(\Pi_{D^n})$ of $\rT_n$, the degrees we observe are asymptotically indistiguishable from \iid copies of $\bar\xi$.
+Lemma~\ref{lem:conv_measure_change_basic} implies that if the offspring distribution has finite variance then, on a timescale of $\sqrt{n}$ in the bijective construction $B(\Pi_{D^n})$ of $\rT_n$, the degrees we observe are asymptotically indistiguishable from \iid copies of $\bar\xi$.
 To prove Proposition \ref{prop:fdds}, we use this fact in the form of Proposition \ref{prop:conv_degrees_disps} stated below.

 \begin{prop} Given $\widehat D^n$, let $U_1,\dots, U_n$ be independent random variables such that, for each $i\in [n]$, $U_i$ is uniformly distributed on $[\widehat D_i^n]$.
 Further, let $Y_{\widehat D^n_1, U_{1}},\dots Y_{\widehat D^n_n, U_{n}}$ be independent random variables such that, for each $i\in [n]$, $Y_{\widehat D_i^n, U_i}$ is a uniform entry of a $\nu_{\widehat D^n_i}$-distributed displacement vector.
 If [\ref{a1}] holds then as $n\rightarrow \infty$,